TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week4/AWS-08.md

 # [Security groups]
-Study about security groups and network access control lists.
+Study security groups and network access control lists.

 ## Key terminology
 - **Security Groups**: In AWS, a security group controls traffic to or from an EC2 instance according to a set of inbound and outbound rules.
 This means it represents instance-level (NIC) security.
 For example, an inbound rule might allow traffic from a single IP address to access the instance, while an outbound rule might allow all traffic to leave the instance.